+knowledge.
+Evidence of such land management practices worldwide is increasingly being documented and pointing to better results in conservation outcomes for areas under Indigenous tenure when compared with government-managed protected areas.
 In 2003, the International Union for Conservation of Nature (IUCN) recognized "Community Conserved Areas and Indigenous and Community Conserved Areas and Indigenous -owned and managed protected areas" at the 5th World Parks Congress in Durban, South Africa.
-This concept was subsequently adopted the international community conserved Areas and Indigenous - whet time CRD Parks Congress in Durban, South Africa.

-by CBD parties in 2004 as "Indigenous and Local Community Conserved Areas".
-Since that time CBD Parties have recognized different iterations of this concept.
+This concept was subsequently adopted by CBD parties in 2004 as "Indigenous and Local Community Conserved Areas".
+Since that time CBD Parties have rom one generation to the other, Indigenous Peoples have successfully used, governed and conserved lands and waters, relying on the transmission and practice of their Indigenous laws and traditional